alvinyxz/CSS_Workshop/Syllabus.md

   - Jaidka, K., Zhou, A., & Lelkes, Y. (2019).
 Brevity is the soul of Twitter: The constraint affordance and political discussion. *Journal of Communication, 69*(4), 345–372. https://doi.org/10.1093/joc/jqz023
   - Knight, C. (2022).
 When corporations are people: Agent talk and the development of organizational actorhood, 1890–1934. *Sociological Methods & Research, 51*(4), 1634–1680. https://doi.org/10.1177/00491241221122528
   - Toubia, O., Berger, J., & Eliashberg, J. (2021).
 How quantifying the shape of stories predicts their success. *Proceedings of the National Academy of Sciences, 118*(26), e2011695118. https://doi.org/10.1073/pnas.2011695118
+  - Seraj, S., Blackburn, K. G., & Pennebaker, J. W. (2021).
+Language left behind on social media exposes the emotional and cognitive costs of a romantic breakup. *Proceedings of the National Academy of Sciences, 118*(7), e2017154118. https://doi.org/10.1073/pnas.2017154118

 ### Day 2 Afternoon